How to Find Your Polaris Ranger Roll Bar Size

 When shopping for Polaris Ranger accessories, there are several details about your UTV that should be known before pulling the trigger.
-While many commonalities exist between different years, editions, and models of the Polaris Ranger Mid-Size, Polaris Ranger Full-Size, Polaris Ranger Crew, and Polaris General, there are a few key distinctions that would prove problematic if overlooked.
-If you're looking for a quick chart, you'll find the info needed here.
-If you'd like to dive a bit deeper into the sizes & style options - keep reading further down the post!
+While many commonalities exist between different years, editions, and models of the Polaris Ranger Mid-Size, the Polaris Ranger Full-Size, the Polaris Ranger Crew, and the Polaris General, there are a few key distinctions that prove problematic if overlooked.
+If you're after for a quick chart detailing the various Polaris Ranger roll bar sizes, you'll find the info you require right here.
+If you'd like to dive a bit deeper into the sizes & style options of Polaris Ranger roll cages and ROPS - keep reading further down the post!

 Polaris Ranger Roll Bar Size by Vehicle

 - Ranger 500 - 1.75"